Information that We Collect

 Information Disclosed within the Brinker Family

-Brinker Capital, Inc. and Brinker Capital Securities, Inc. (the “Brinker Family”) may share the nonpublic information concerning you for the following purposes:
+Brinker Capital Investments LLC and Brinker Capital Securities LLC (the “Brinker Family”) may share the nonpublic information concerning you for the following purposes:

 - To Better Serve Your Needs.
 Information is shared within the Brinker Family in order to provide you with the best combination of financial services to accommodate your financial needs and to keep you informed about Brinker Capital product offerings that may be appropriate for you.